Haasil (film)

-Haasil is a 2003 Indian crime drama film directed by Tigmanshu Dhulia.
+Haasil is a 2003 Indian Hindi-language crime drama film directed by Tigmanshu Dhulia.
 It stars Jimmy Sheirgill, Hrishitaa Bhatt, Irrfan Khan and Ashutosh Rana.
-Irrfan Khan won the Filmfare Award for Best Actor in a Negative Role for his portrayal of Ranvijay Singh in the movie.
+Irrfan Khan won the Filmfare Award for Best Actor in a Negative Role for his portrayal of Ranvijay Singh.
 The film is set and shot in and around Allahabad, Uttar Pradesh.

 Plot

-The background of the movie is student politics in the University of Allahabad and the dirty turn it takes.
+The background of the movie is student politics at the University of Allahabad and the dirty turn it takes.
 When Anirudh meets Niharika at university, they quickly become romantically involved.
 Unfortunately, their relationship can't escape the political battles between two rival gangs of students headed by Gaurishankar Pandey and Ranvijay Singh.
 When Anirudh meets Ranvijay, who has eliminated Gaurishankar Pandey, the former believes that he is merely helping his fellow student.